 Predicting the future is a tricky business.
 There have been countless ridiculous failures at identifying the trends and products which will determine the future shape of our life and our environment.
-Even more difficult is trying to guess which of us will be deemed a useful member of the community ? and which an obsolete relic.
+Even more difficult is trying to guess which of us will be deemed a useful member of the community and which is an obsolete relic.
 To a large extent, the answer to this question lies in determining the useful professions of the future.
-This is an age when people are determined, defined and categorized in strict accordance with their professions.
-Whereas during the Renaissance, a person might have been defined by his range of interests (remember the likes of Leonardo da Vinci), by his familial, religious, or ethnic affiliations, by his or her gender and so on ? today the first and foremost question is a person’s profession.
+This is an age when people are determined, defined, and categorized in strict accordance with their professions.
+Whereas during the Renaissance, a person might have been defined by his range of interests (remember the likes of Leonardo da Vinci), by his familial, religious, or ethnic affiliations, by his or her gender, and so on.
+Today the first and foremost question is a person’s profession.
 The first question that we must provide a clear answer to is: What constitutes a profession (as opposed to a hobby), a vocation (as opposed to an avocation)?
 To qualify as a profession, the act must bear the following hallmarks:

 - It must be continuous and pursued for a long time.

 - It must occupy most of the waking hours.

 - It must yield earnings or compensation whether in money or in kind.